kontent-ai/delivery-sdk-net/docs/Strong-Types-Explained-–-Code-Generator.md

 ### What Types Does It Produce

-The following table shows all Kentico Kontent element types with their corresponding .NET types.
+The following table shows all Kontent.ai element types with their corresponding .NET types.

 | **Content Type** | **.NET Type** |
 |-----------------|-----------------------------------|